learning3d/assignment5/README.md

 - For each task, report the test accuracy of your best model, in comparison with your results from Q1 & Q2.
 - Visualize results in comparison to ones obtained in the earlier parts.

-Note that you need to implement at least one of the above locality methods.
+Note that you need to implement **at least one** of the above locality methods.
 That will be of worth 10 points.
-When you implement more locality methods, that will be considered as a bonus of 10 points (per method implemented).
-Implementing two methods is of worth 10 + 10 bonus points, and three methods is of 10 + 20 bonus points.
+Each extra implemented method will be of worth 10 bonus points.
+To get full marks for this question, you will be implementing three methods in total.